sdumetz/node-wayland-client/README.md

 protocol errors happen asynchronously so it's sometimes hard to know where they come from.

-They are always fatal and `Display` should no longer be used after a protocol error.
+They are always fatal and `Wl_display` should no longer be used after a protocol error.
 It's not necessary to close or cleanup anything after such an error.

 # Ressources